 - Thefts begin to occur and prized possessions are targeted.

-- But worst of all, player characters are systematically murdered by the DM under numerous pretences of failed rolls, traps, magic and death by monster/NPC.
+- But worst of all, player characters are systematically murdered by the DM under numerous pretenses of failed rolls, traps, magic and death by monster/NPC.

 "It's their game and you must play by their rules!"